jportella93/jon-portella-blog/content/blog/how-to-use-a-vpn-to-change-your-public-ip-address-from-the-command-line/index.md

 ---
 title: How To Use a VPN to Change Your Public IP Address From the Command Line
-spoiler: A tutorial on setting a VPN and using it from the CLI to hide our IP and location
+spoiler: "A tutorial on setting a VPN and using it from the CLI to hide our IP and\_location"
-date: "2021-03-08T14:03:39.417Z"
+date: '2021-03-08T14:03:39.417Z'
+hasNewsletterBeenSent: true
 ---

 ![Presentation image](./images/0.png)